Onyx-Protocol/Onyx/docs/future/protocol/specifications/ca-api.md

 Process:

 1. Send transaction template to Core to decrypt and verify [signing instructions](#signing-instructions):
-    1. If `excess` factor in the MUX entry is non-zero:
+    1. If `excess` factor is non-zero:
         1. If the transaction ID is not fixed yet and the current party has at least one output in it:
             * `excess` is added to the value commitment and value range proof is re-created.
         2. Otherwise, `excess` is transformed into an "excess commitment" with signature and added to the MUX entry in the transaction.